Skip to main content

 • Save your code to disk as a Node.js project

-Inside your Browserless account, you will see an option in the menu linking to the debugger, under the Resources section:
+In your Browserless account, the debugger link appears in the menu under the Resources section:

 Account Menu